cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    [Answer], [Answer], ...

-   If that is correct please push the Yes button.
-If you need to change the poll or do not wish to publish it please click the No button and start again.
+   If that is correct and you wish to publish the poll use the following slash command to publish it:
+   /direct-poll publish|poll_id

+   If you wish to cancel the poll and start over use the following slash command (note the poll will be deleted from the database:
+   /direct-poll cancel|poll_id
    ```

-4. If the user selects ``No`` the system deletes the record in the ``poll`` table created in ``Step 2`` above and returns an ephemeral message alerting the user that the poll has been canceled.
+4. If the user sends the ``/direct-poll cancel|poll_id`` slash command the system deletes the record in the ``poll`` table created in ``Step 2`` above and returns an ephemeral message alerting the user that the poll has been canceled.

    ```
    Alert: The poll has been canceled.
    ```

-5. If the user selects ``Yes`` the system:
+5. If the user sends the ``/direct-poll publish|poll_id`` slash command the system:

    a.
 Creates a record for each answer in the poll in the ``poll_result`` table with the following fields: ``poll_result_id, poll_id, created, updated, answer, votes`` (where the ``votes`` field is set to ``0`` intitially);